S-quark1/S-quark1/README.md

 - 👋 Hi, I’m @S-quark1 and I'm eager to learn new stuff!
-- 👀 I’m interested in JAVA, C++, C#, JS and cubing
+- 👀 I’m interested in JAVA, Unity, C#
-- 🌱 I’m currently learning JAVA, NodeJS
+- 🌱 I’m currently learning JAVA, Unity
-- 💞️ I’m looking to collaborate on ...(idk)
+- 💞️ I know how to make websites, games and so on...
 - 📫 I wanna be a Java dev

 <!---